-In 2021, the decrease in Company sales, excluding the impacts of foreign currency translation, was driven by the refranchising of stores in the United Kingdom, partially offset by company same-store sales growth of 7%.
+In 2022, the decrease in Company sales, excluding the impacts of foreign currency translation, was driven by the refranchising of stores in the United Kingdom.

-In 2021, the increase in Franchise and property revenues, excluding the impacts of foreign currency translation, was driven by franchise samestore sales growth of 7%.
+In 2022, the increase in Franchise and property revenues, excluding the impacts of foreign currency translation, was driven by unit growth and the recognition of franchise fees related to unexercised development rights arising from a master franchise agreement.